-Insight Timer is my go-to meditation app because it has thousands of free stress-relieving meditations.
+Research in mindfulness has identified a wide range of benefits in different areas of psychological health, such as helping to decrease anxiety, depression, rumination, and emotional reactivity," the UCLA Mindful Awareness Research Center said on its website.
+"Research has also shown mindfulness helps to increase well-being, positive affect, and concentration."
+2 A Pause For Presence Insight Timer is my go-to meditation app because it has thousands of free stress-relieving meditations.
 If you need a quick reset after work to cleanse your mind, Tara Brach's 11-minute "A Pause for Presence" meditation is described as, "a way to open, center, and start fresh in the midst of any difficult situation."

 mindfulness and self-compassion.
 The podcast offers meditations, investigative content, and reflections to help you learn more about the inner workings of your brain.
+3 Mindful Walking Meditation

 teaches you the basics of mindful walking.
 According to Stop, Breathe & Think's website, mindful walking encourages you to engage your senses (sight, hearing, smell, taste, and touch) to increase your awareness of your body and surroundings while you walk.

 "A mindful walk is an excellent way to clear your mind of clutter and restore your sense of focus.
 It is also a great excuse to get out into nature," Stop, Breathe & Think explained.
 "Several studies have shown that taking a break to look at or

-Chopra has been described by Time magazine as the poet-prophet of alternative medicine.
-If you're looking to ease stress after a hard day at work, Chopra's 10-minute meditation to ease stress is just what you need to help re-center yourself.
+Chopra has been described by as the poet-prophet of alternative medicine.
+If you're looking to ease stress after a hard day at work, Chopra's Time magazine 10-minute meditation to ease stress is just what you need to help re-center yourself.

 "Over the course of the next 10 minutes, Chopra will guide you in calm, controlled breathing and help you make space in the mind to avoid feeling overwhelmed," the meditation description the website Sonima noted.
 "This meditation will help you calm your nerves and also prepare yourself for action, which often proves to be the ultimate antidote to anxiety."

-5. Ujjayi Breathing Meditation
+5 Ujjayi Breathing Meditation

 meditation, Ujjayi breathing can help occupy your mind while relaxing your body.
 "Ujjayi (pronounced oo-jai) is commonly translated as 'victorious breath,'" Melissa Eisler wrote for the Chopra Center.
 "Ujjayi has a balancing influence on the entire cardiorespiratory system, releases feelings of irritation and frustration, and helps calm the mind and body."